 INDIA dominated the second half in the Open final, winning it 58-20.
 They won the match and the title of BFAME champions with victory by 80-34.

 In the Women’s final, INDIA also claimed the title, although it was closer here.
 UAE won the second half 43-34, but the favourites hung on to win by 6 IMPs, 59-53.

 In the other two events.
 INDIA beat PAKISTAN 83-41 in the final of the Seniors, and INDIA defeated UAE 98-56 in the Mixed Teams final.
 INDIA thus swept the board at these championships, winning all four events.
 But, they were the favourites coming in, so perhaps the real story of this week-long event is the success of the UAE teams, reaching three finals and qualifying in both major events for the World Championships in Morocco later in the year.

-We will be returning to Europe next and, specifically, to Strasbourg in eastern France in order to bring you the best of the action from the 10th European Bridge League Transnational Championships.
+We will be returning to Europe next and, specifically, to the Baltic coast city of Sopot in northern Poland in order to bring you the best of the action from the World Bridge Tour's 2023 Masters Teams.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?